MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Use role-based access control (RBAC) to limit access.
 A role is a collection of permissions.
 An identity  or a group of identities can be assigned to a role.
 RBAC can be divided into two categories:

 - Azure RBAC&mdash;is an Azure Active Directory (AD)-based authorization model that controls access to the _Azure control plane_.
 This is an association of your Azure Active Directory (AD) tenant with your Azure subscription.
 With Azure RBAC you can grant permissions to create Azure resources such as networks, AKS cluster, managed identities, and and so on.
 - Kubernetes RBAC&mdash;is a native Kubernetes authorization model that controls access to the _Kubernetes control plane_ exposed through the Kubernetes API server.
 This set of permissions defines what you can do with the API server.
-For example, you can deny a user the permissions to create and, list pods.
+For example, you can deny a user the permissions to create or even list pods.

 You can choose to keep separate tenants for each RBAC mechanism.
 This way, you can clearly maintain tenant segmentation.
 The advantage is reduced attack surface and lateral movement.
 The down side is increased  complexity and cost of managing multiple identity stores.